Watts-Lab/task-mapping/tasks/word games.md

 3. The orders in which dimensions were sorted by the various judges were random, and the set of tasks was shuffled by E before each sorting.
 4. Each task was typed on a separate sheet which included all the information
 5. For a given dimension, the judge was given the set of tasks, a definition of dimension (exactly as given above), and a copy of the Archives of the History of American Psychology, The Center for the History of Psychology, The University of Akron CHP Special Interest Collection
+6. 6.
+When the sorting had been completed, the judge placed each pile of tasks in an appropriately labeled manila envelope and returned them to E, who recorded the responses.

 ## Roles
 N/A